 Missing, damaged or broken teeth are embarrassing and often painful, but there is a solution: Dental Implants.
-They look and function just like your natural teeth, and Many of the patients we treat at Dentistry For Life in Philadelphia dental implants are prefered over other methods (such as bridges) because it doesn’t require moving remaining teeth to place the new one.
+They look and function just like your natural teeth, and Many of the patients we treat at Dentistry For Life in Philadelphia Dental Implants are prefered over other methods (such as dental bridges) because it doesn’t require moving remaining teeth to place the new one.

 Am I healthy enough for dental implants?